Yiergot/ACE-OAuth-FormalModel/README.md

 # ACE-OAuth-FormalModel
-A repository to host our generalised formal specification of OAuth and corresponding profiles.
+A repository to host our generalised formal specification of ACE-OAuth and corresponding profiles.
 For information on ACE-OAuth see: https://tools.ietf.org/pdf/draft-ietf-ace-oauth-authz-22.pdf

 The generalised model is intended to be used as a skeleton to build profiles ontop of.